Binance Portfolio Redesign

 New user deserve a welcome mat

-50,000 people sign up for Binance every day during peak periods.
+50,000 people sign up for Binance every day.
 Each one of them lands on a portfolio page with nothing in it currently.
 This new redesign provides guided 3-step onboarding with feature previews and educational resources.

 Get started in 3 steps

-The biggest drop-off in crypto onboarding happens between account creation and first purchase.
-Breaking it into three clear steps — Deposit, Choose, Buy & Hold — reduces cognitive load and helps users take action immediately.
+The biggest drop-off is between signup and first purchase.
+Deposit → Choose → Buy & Hold breaks it down into clear steps.
+It reduces cognitive load and helps users take action immediately.

 Show locked features